In-State Voluntary Disclosure Program

 Why Take Advantage of the In-State Voluntary Disclosure Program Benefits?

-The CDTFA is actively pursuing use tax liabilities from consumers through a variety of programs.
-Consumers with use tax liabilities are encouraged to take advantage of the benefits available by participating in the In-State Voluntary Disclosure Program before being contacted directly by the CDTFA.
-Once a person or business is contacted by the CDTFA regarding an unreported use tax liability, that person or business is no longer eligible to participate in the In-State Voluntary Disclosure Program and will not be given the benefit of the three-year statute of limitations and a waiver of penalties.
+CDTFA is actively pursuing use tax liabilities from consumers through a variety of programs.
+Consumers with use tax liabilities are encouraged to take advantage of the benefits available by participating in the In-State Voluntary Disclosure Program before being contacted directly by CDTFA.
+Once a person or business is contacted by CDTFA regarding an unreported use tax liability, that person or business is no longer eligible to participate in the In-State Voluntary Disclosure Program and will not be given the benefit of the three-year statute of limitations and a waiver of penalties.

 Who is Liable for California Use Tax Purchases?